-A. Short Title and Commencement.
+A. Short Title and Commencement

-1. These Directions shall be called the Reserve Bank of India (Small Finance Bank - Know Your Customer) Directions, 2025.
-2. These Directions shall come into effect on the day the RBI places them on its official website.
+1. These Directions shall be called the Reserve Bank of India (Non-Banking Financial Companies - Know Your Customer) Directions, 2025.
+2. These directions shall come into effect on the day they are placed on the official website of the RBI.